DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-We enforce PEP8 and format our code with [ruff](https://github.com/astral-sh/ruff), and we also enforce typing with [mypy](https://github.com/python/mypy).
-These tools help us keep our code transparent and more understandble.
+We enforce PEP8 and format our code with [ruff](https://github.com/astral-sh/ruff), and we also enforce typing with [mypy](https://github.com/python/mypy). <!-- These tools help us keep our code transparent and more understandable. -->
 We deem this important as it makes the code more transparent and understandable.
+This increases the reproducibility of our project.
-This is very important when multiple people are working on the same code, as code quickly becomes complex and hard to see through easily.
+Readability and transparency are very important when multiple people are working on the same code, as code quickly becomes complex and hard to see through easily.
 We also require supplying documentation for essential functions (We check this manually.).
 Formatting, typing and documentation make our code more readable and easy to understand.